[HISTORY: Adopted by the Township Council of the Township of Mine Hill as indicated in article histories. Amendments

 Revocation of license.
 In the event conviction(s) for violations of this or any other Township ordinance, statute or regulation concerning rental property in the Township of Mine Hill are received by a licensee of rental property, the Mayor and Council may revoke the license after notice is given and an opportunity for a hearing is had.
 A license shall not be revoked until five days' prior notice of the grounds therefor is served on the licensee and a reasonable opportunity is given to the licensee to be heard thereon.

-The owner of every rental property, with the exception of exempt owner-occupied properties, in the Township of Mine Hill shall file a rental property registration statement with the Township Clerk, the form of which is on file with the Township Clerk.
-The Township Clerk shall provide a copy of same to the Police Chief, the Construction Official/local enforcing agency, the Fire Chief and to the local school board.
-When providing a copy of same to any other person or entity requesting same, the Clerk, Code Office, Fire and Police Department and school board shall redact the names and addresses, age and gender of the tenants.
+The owner of every rental property, with the exception of exempt owner-occupied properties, in the Township of Mine Hill shall file a rental property registration statement with the Township Zoning Official, the form of which is on file with the Zoning Official.
+The Zoning Official shall provide a copy of same to the Municipal Housing Official.
+When providing a copy of same to any other person or entity requesting same via an OPRA request, the Township Clerk shall redact the names and addresses, age and gender of the tenants.